 La Sagesse Beach

-This one comes pretty close to being one of my absolute favorite beaches.
+This one comes pretty close to being one of my absolute favorite beaches, if not one of the absolute best beaches in Grenada.
 Tucked away from the city and resorts, this beach is definitely a hidden gem that stays pretty quiet.
 It can definitely get more crowded on the weekends, but I’ve never seen more than a handful of people dotting the beach.
 From the Grand Anse area, it’ll take about 35 to 40 minutes to get there by car.
 Once there, you’ll walk along a long pathway that eventually opens up to the semicircle bay.
 There’s plenty of coconut palms to lay under, (watch for falling coconuts!), lots of water to swim in, and a little beach bar connected to the resort that lies on it’s shoreline.
 The water is still pretty, but may not be that Caribbean crystal clear you’re looking for because of the shallow vegetation.
 If you’re heading to La Sagesse, watch for the pups that call it home, and a wandering cow or two!
 Plan to pack a picnic, it’s a little secluded from restaurants or food stands.
 There is a grocery store on the way there, but it’s definitely easier bringing things from home!
 Don’t forget your camera, you’re sure to get some gorgeous shots here!

 Probably the least accessible of the 10 beaches listed here, but definitely one you don’t want to miss if you can make it!
 Try and head there on a Sunday Afternoon, where the local yachties and cruisers go to listen to live music and drink strong rum from the little beach bar.
 It’s cash only, so make sure you bring your cash or your own drinks.
 There are lots of grills and picnic tables, and everyone comes together to share what they are cooking!
 The downside to this beach?
 It’s only accessible by boat.
 You’ll see lots of dinghies tied up to or anchored on the shore, but fret not!
 If you don’t have access to a dinghy, there is a water taxi that runs from Secret Harbor Marina.
 There’s lots of vegetation for shade, calm shallow waters, conch shells, and is a perfect place to bring a pup if you have one!
 There will definitely be plenty of friends and memories to be made on Hog Island, especially on a Sunday evening watching the sun melt below the mountains!